 Medieval Japanese society developed political and social arrangements that historians have long compared to European feudalism, though the comparison is instructive precisely because of both similarities and differences.

-The comparison illustrates both the analytical utility of "feudalism" as a concept — similar historical conditions produce similar institutional responses — and the danger of assuming that the same label describes identical realities.
+Historian Karl Friday, in Samurai, Warfare and the State in Early Medieval Japan (2004), cautioned against pressing the comparison too far: Japanese vassalage operated differently from European vassalage at the level of legal obligation, and Japanese land tenure involved more complex layered claims than the European fief model implies.
+The comparison illuminates both the analytical utility of "feudalism" as a concept -- similar historical conditions produce similar institutional responses -- and the danger of assuming that the same label describes identical realities.

 The Black Death and the End of Serfdom in the West

 In Western Europe, the outcome was the erosion of serfdom.
 Not immediately and not without resistance: the English Statute of Laborers of 1351 attempted to freeze wages at pre-plague levels, and it was resisted with widespread evasion.
-The Peasants' Revolt of 1381 — in which rebels marched on London, burned tax records, and briefly occupied the Tower — reflected both the heightened expectations created by the labor shortage and the tensions of lords trying to reimpose old obligations.
+The Peasants' Revolt of 1381 -- in which rebels marched on London, burned tax records, and briefly occupied the Tower -- reflected both the heightened expectations created by the labor shortage and the tensions of lords trying to reimpose old obligations.
+Wat Tyler's rebels demanded the abolition of serfdom, a fixed rent for land, freedom to buy and sell in any market, and a pardon for participants.
 The revolt was suppressed with exemplary violence, but serfdom continued to dissolve through the 15th century through market processes rather than dramatic emancipation.

 From Feudalism to Capitalism